Photo from Unsplash

 Morning

-Faith is smelling, “All your garments smell of myrrh, and aloes, and cassia.”
-“Pleasing is the fragrance of your perfumes; Your Name is like perfume poured out.”
+Faith is smelling: “All your garments smell of myrrh, aloes, and cassia.”
+“Pleasing is the fragrance of your perfumes; your name is like perfume poured out.”

-Faith is spiritual touch.
-By faith, the woman came behind and touched the hem of Christ’s garment.
-By faith—we handle the things of the good Word of life.
+Faith is touch.
+By faith, the woman reached out and touched the hem of Christ’s garment.
+By faith, we handle the things of the Word of life.

-Faith is equally the soul’s taste.
-“How sweet are Your words to my taste!
+Faith is also taste.
+“How sweet are your words to my taste!
 Yes, sweeter than honey to my lips!”
-“Except a man eats My flesh,” says Christ, “and drinks My blood, there is no life in him.”
-This spiritual “taste” is faith in one of its highest operations.
+Jesus said, “Unless a man eats my flesh and drinks my blood, he has no life in him.”
+This spiritual “taste” is faith in one of its highest expressions.

-One of the first performances of faith is hearing.
-We hear the voice of God, not with the outward ear alone but with the inward ear!
-We hear it as God’s Word, and we believe it to be so; that is the “hearing” of faith.
+Faith first acts as hearing.
+We hear God’s voice, not just with our outer ear but with our inward ear.
+We hear it as God’s Word and believe it to be true—that is the hearing of faith.

-Any one of these acts of faith is saving.
-To hear Christ’s voice as the sure voice of God in the soul—will save us.
-But that which gives true enjoyment, is the aspect of faith wherein Christ, by holy taste, is received into us, and made, by inward and spiritual apprehension of His sweetness and preciousness, to be the food of our souls!
-It is then that we “sit under His shadow with great delight and find His fruit sweet to our taste!”
+Any of these actions of faith can save.
+To hear Christ’s voice as God’s voice is enough to save us.
+But the most delightful aspect of faith is when Christ is received into us, tasted and enjoyed as the sweetness and satisfaction of our souls.
+That is when we “sit under His shadow with great delight, and His fruit is sweet to our taste!”

 Evening

-Ah! poor trembler, Jesus has given you liberty, do not be afraid.
-If a stranger came to your house, he would stand at the door, or wait in the hall; he would not dream of intruding unbidden into your parlor—he is not at his home but your child makes himself very free about the house; and so is it with the child of God.
-A stranger may not intrude—where a child may venture.
-When the Holy Spirit has given you to feel the spirit of adoption, you may come to Christian ordinances without fear.
+Ah, dear one, Jesus has given you liberty—don’t be afraid.
+If a stranger came to your house, he would wait at the door or in the hall.
+He wouldn’t think of barging into your living room—he’s not at home there.
+But your child moves freely through the house because he belongs there.
+It’s the same for the child of God.
+A stranger might not enter but a child is welcome.
+When the Holy Spirit gives you the spirit of adoption, you can come to the ordinances without fear.

-Perhaps our reader is saying, “I wish I could enjoy the promises, and walk at liberty in my Lord’s commands.”
-“If you believe with all your heart—you may.”
-Loose the chains of your neck, O captive daughter, for Jesus makes you free!
+Perhaps you’re thinking, “I wish I could enjoy the promises and live in the freedom of my Lord’s commands.”
+Well, “if you believe with all your heart—you may.”
+Loosen the chains from your neck, O captive, for Jesus makes you free!

 Morning and Evening - August 25